JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7980 days**.

-And here is a just a random fact -  **Women who drink more than two cups of coffee a day have a higher chance of developing osteoporosis**.
+And here is a just a random fact -  **When the volcano Krakatoa off the Java islands exploded in 1883, it was so loud that it woke some people up in South Australia**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)